LARS-research/AutoML-Tutorial/README.md

 # KDD-2020-Tutor: Automated Recommander System

+As the recommendation tasks are getting more diverse and the recommending models are growing more complicated, it is increasingly challenging to develop a proper recommendation system that can adapt well to a new recommendation task.
+In this tutorial, we focus on how automated machine learning (AutoML) techniques can benefit the design and usage of recommendation systems.
+Specifically, we start from a full scope describing what can be automated for recommendation systems.
+Then, we elaborate more on three important topics under such a scope, i.e., feature engineering, hyperparameter optimization/neural architecture search, and algorithm selection.
+The core issues and recent works under these topics will be introduced, summarized, and discussed.
+Finally, we finalize the tutorial with conclusions and some future directions.

 > Dates: 2020/08/24 - 4.00-8.00AM (Beijing Time)

 ### What is Automated machine learning (AutoML) - A retrospective view